openvinotoolkit/model_server/demos/python_demos/llm_text_generation/README.md

 ```
-It creates new folders with compressed versions of the model using precision FP16, INT8 and INT4.
+Running this script will create new directories with compressed versions of the model with FP16, INT8 and INT4 precisions.
-Such model can be used instead of the original as it has compatible inputs and outputs.
+The compressed models can be used in place of the original as they have compatible inputs and outputs.

 ```bash
 ls  -1 | grep tiny-llama-1b-chat